CDCB Summer Internship

 ￼￼￼￼The goal of the program is to engage scientific curiosity in the next generation of scientists, challenging qualified college undergraduates to consider basic science research-related careers and providing them with initial experiences required to be competitive for science related continued education and careers in the future.

 This program is primarily focused towards motivated college undergraduates who have a strong interest in a career in research and have completed introductory science courses.
 Minority students are encouraged to apply.
 We are unable to take foreign students without the proper Visa.
+Interns must be present for the duration of the program.

 Payment and Award Period